emrekavur/CHAOS-evaluation/README.md

 > **Important note:** 3D erosion algorithms in *MATLAB* and *scipy.ndimage* library in Python generate slightly different results.
 Hence, the results of ASSD and MSSD metrics are calculated slightly different.

 After downloading repo and installing necessary libraries, you may run `example.py` file to perform the evaluation.
+The result will be:

+> DICE=0.978 RAVD=0.665 ASSD=0.713 MSSD=14.000

 # Contact
 If you have a question, please consider looking web page of CHAOS:  [https://chaos.grand-challenge.org/News_and_FAQ/](https://chaos.grand-challenge.org/News_and_FAQ/).